mdhasankhan5512/auto-notifier/README.md

   ![Firewall Settings - After](firewall_after.png)

-If not configured properly,  Denied devices will be blacklisted from geting internet access.
+If not configured properly,  Denied devices will not be blacklisted from geting internet access.

 ---
 🛠 Requirements